nextflow-io/training/docs/basic_training/containers.md

 !!! question "Exercise"

-    The tools `fastqc` and `salmon` are both available in BioContainers.
+    The tools `fastqc` and `salmon` are both available in BioContainers (`quay.io/biocontainers/fastqc:v0.11.5` and `quay.io/biocontainers/salmon:1.7.0--h84f40af_0`, respectively).
 Add the appropriate `container` directives to the `FASTQC` and `QUANTIFICATION` processes in `script5.nf` to use BioContainers instead of the container image you have been using in this training.

     !!! tip "Hint"